PierreCavalet/module-pattern/README.md

 ## What is a module ?

-A module is a set of functionality that you can easily add or remove without breaking your application.
+A module is a set of functionalities that you can easily add or remove without breaking your application.

 ### What is the goal of modules ?